Think about it.

 Creating a budget is easy.
 Income minus expenses, right?

-But actually learning how to stick to a budget…well, that’s another story.
+But learning how to stick to a budget…well, that’s another story.

-We’re going to save money, pay off debt, and only buy what we need.
+You start off with the best intentions.
+You’re going to save money, pay off debt, and only buy what you need.

 And next thing you know…